renan21-tg/renan21-tg/README.md

   - 🌱 Studying Systems Analysis and Development at FATEC São José dos Campos - Prof. Jessen Vidal.<br>

-  - 🗓️ Currently in the 2nd semester of higher education and on my way to becoming a full-stack developer!<br>
+  - 🗓️ Currently in the 3rd semester of higher education and on my way to becoming a full-stack developer!<br>

 <details>
   <summary>👨‍💻 More about me </summary>

   - 💭 I am 18 years old, currently living in the city of São José dos Campos.
-I am fluent in English and developing my skills in MySQL, Java,HTML, CSS and Javascript.<br>
+I am fluent in English and developing my skills in Javascript and Typerscript.<br>

   - ⚡I enjoy playing sports (especially basketball), listening to music, and studying whenever possible to expand my knowledge!
 </details>